dherranzf/CriptoMoonToken/README.md

 - **Airdrops**: Admins can distribute tokens to multiple recipients in a single transaction.
 - **Pausing**: Admins can pause all token transfers and operations.
 - **Role-Based Access Control**: Uses `ADMIN_ROLE` and `DEV_ROLE` for secure and flexible permission management.
-- **Token Recovery**: Admins can recover accidentally sent ERC20 or native tokens.
+- **Token Recovery**: Admins can recover accidentally sent ERC20 tokens, own tokens of this contract, or ETH.

 ### 📜 Available Functions